VRLabs/Spring-Constraint/README.md

 * Expand the prefab hierarchy and find ``Spring Target``
 * Move ``Spring Target`` outside of ``Spring Constraint`` and place it anywhere in your avatars hierarchy as needed.

+> [!NOTE]
+> When building for Quest, you will have to remove unsupported components and shaders

 ## How to use

 * Place your objects inside ``Spring Constraints`` -> ``Container``.